Government data matching

-The Data-matching Act and the Guidelines for the Conduct of Data-Matching Program (statutory data-matching guidelines) regulate how the Australian Taxation Office (ATO) and assistance agencies, including the Department of Human Services (DHS) and Department of Veteran’s Affairs (DVA), use tax file numbers to compare personal information so they can detect incorrect payments.
-The Office of the Australian Information Commissioner (OAIC) oversees compliance with these guidelines.
+The Data-matching Act and the Data-matching Program (Assistance and Tax) Rules 2021 regulate how the Australian Taxation Office (ATO) and assistance agencies, including Services Australia and Department of Veteran’s Affairs (DVA), use tax file numbers to compare personal information so they can detect incorrect payments.
+The OAIC oversees compliance with these rules.

-The Data-matching Act and the statutory data-matching guidelines require that statutory data-matching be conducted in accordance with written protocols and technical standards.
-For example, DHS has published a data-matching protocol that explains how they match personal information under the Data-matching Act.
+The Data-matching Act and the Data-matching Program (Assistance and Tax) Rules 2021 require that statutory data-matching be conducted in accordance with written protocols and technical standards.

-A breach of the Data-matching Act or Guidelines constitutes an interference with privacy under s 13 of the Privacy Act.
+A breach of the Data-matching Act or the Data-matching Program (Assistance and Tax) Rules 2021 constitutes an interference with privacy under s 13 of the Privacy Act.
 You can complain to the OAIC if you think a breach might have happened.

 More information can also be found on the Tax File Numbers page.